miwipe/acad_workshop2024/README.md

 hint https://www.ncbi.nlm.nih.gov/
 another important look-up tool https://www.ncbi.nlm.nih.gov/Taxonomy/TaxIdentifier/tax_identifier.cgi

-are there other ways we can go back and find out what is going on?
+are there other ways to go back and find out what is happening?

 hint the database and the taxonomy used.